 You never drink coffee during a meal.
 But you can have a coffee after a meal.

-Latte in Italian means milk, so if you order a latte in a bar you will just get a glass of hot milk…not very exciting.
-If you want what you call a latte you need to order a “latte macchiato”, milk with coffee.
+Latte in Italian means milk, so if you order a latte in a bar, you will get a glass of hot milk…not very exciting.

-Coffee Shop in Tuscany – Italy Travel Tips
+Coffee Shop in Tuscany

-2. And you drink your espresso standing
+2. You drink your espresso standing

 Of course, you can take a seat at a table and enjoy your coffee slowly, but it will cost you a lot more.
-So if you want a cheap good coffee the Italian way, make sure you drink it standing at the bar.
+So if you want a good cheap coffee the Italian way, make sure you drink it standing at the bar.

 And remember, in most bars in Italy, you need to pay before you can order a coffee.
 You need to get “lo scontrino” (your receipt) first.